timmypotts/forum/readme.md

 }
 ```

 I created this by starting with a simple server.js file using Express.
-The backend runs primarially as an API for my front end to communicate with a SQL database.
+The backend runs primarially as an API between my front-end and my SQL database.
 I am doing this by using sequelize.
 I have created a model for each of the tables that my SQL database requires.
 I am creating API routes for specific queries/calls that will be required for my forum to function.

 **NOTE** I am also aware that most readmes do not use the first-person, and I intend to change that as my forum becomes more operational.
-However, right now it is purely a personal project and I figured I'd use the readme as a chance to explain my thought process while creating this.
+However, right now it is purely a personal project, and I figured I'd use the readme as a chance to explain my thought process while creating this.